grncdr/refify/README.md

 This module allows you to safely `JSON.stringify` objects with circular references.
 Circular references are replaced with document-relative [JSON references][json_ref].
 This provides a clear and unambiguous encoding that is already supported by other tools.
-A simple example:

 ## Install